Sydney Stringer, Counsel, International Trade

 Biography

-• Represents clients in trade litigation before the U.S. Department of Commerce, U.S. International Trade Commission, Office of the U.S. Trade Representative and binational panels.
+• Represents clients in trade remedy litigation before the U.S. Department of Commerce, U.S. International Trade Commission, Office of the U.S. Trade Representative and binational panels.

 Sydney represents clients on a broad range of international trade matters, with a focus on trade remedy matters, including antidumping and countervailing duties and global safeguard measures.
-She has experience representing foreign governments, mandatory respondents and multinational corporations in trade remedies matters before the U.S. Department of Commerce, U.S. International Trade Commission, and the Office of the U.S. Trade Representative.
+She has experience representing foreign governments, mandatory respondents, and multinational corporations in trade remedies matters before the U.S. Department of Commerce, U.S. International Trade Commission, and the Office of the U.S. Trade Representative.
 Sydney has also represented clients in appeals before a U.S.-Canada-Mexico binational panel.
-She frequently advises clients on various trade policy matters, including Section 301 duties, climate policy, U.S. legislation on forced labor and other proposed legislation affecting U.S. trade policy.
-Sydney is also active in pro bono representations.
+She frequently advises clients on various trade policy matters, including antidumping and countervailing duties, tariff actions , climate policy, U.S. legislation on forced labor, and other proposed legislation affecting U.S. trade policy.

 Representative Work